-We are proud to work in partnership with a diverse range of organisations who share our commitment to ensuring every young person has access to relatable role models.
+We are proud to work in partnership with a diverse range of organisations who share our commitment to ensuring no young person’s background limits their future options.

 Each partnership is unique.
 Some organisations provide vital funding or pro bono support.
 Others provide hours of staff volunteering time or work with us to design impactful programmes.
 All of our partners help us to have a meaningful impact on young people, schools and their alumni up and down the country.

 Interested in finding out our employer partnerships?
 Visit what we do.

 Institute of Grocery DistributionREAD MORE